BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 #### 4. Baseline Testing

 We started off by looking at the current user experience.
 To understand how people were using the website, we decided to sit down with them and provide them with a task to complete on the website itself.
 This would reveal the main friction points in the website as well as how the website is used by people.
-To do this we decided to do some usability testing.
+To do this we decided to do some [usability testing](https://docs.google.com/document/d/1qgRNRS89crQMPPmMQPyuSxh4pu8J55a0u-fdTWhbnOg/edit#heading=h.jp30k554ssst).

 Usability tests were done with 5 people, wallet security was important to every person that was interviewed.
 We rallied in the help of the bitcoin design community and scheduled calls.
-We then shared the research findings with the team.
+We then shared the research findings [research findings](https://www.figma.com/file/uVpHzUkddKjKbzXv3CV1dh/Present-UX-Research?type=design&mode=design&t=JBpvSJ0IybnQb696-0) with the team.

 Some of the key findings that came up in the user interviews was the following:
 - **Educate**: We needed to educate users on understanding why wallet security is important.